jierdin/sprout/operating-agreement.md

 (iii) To purchase liability and other insurance to protect the property and business or the Company or Series;

-(iv) To hold and own such real and personal properties in the name of the Company or such Series, as appropriate;
+(iv) To hold and own such real, virtual, and personal properties in the name of the Company or such Series, as appropriate;

 (v) To invest funds of such Series in time deposits, short-term governmental obligations, commercial paper or other investments;

 (vi) Upon the affirmative vote of Managers associated with such Series to sell or otherwise dispose of all or substantially all of the assets of such Series as part of a single transaction or plan as long as such disposition is not in violation of or a cause of a default under any other agreement to which such Series or the Company may be bound;

-(vii) To execute on behalf of such Series all instruments and documents, including, without limitation, checks; drafts; notes and other negotiable instruments; mortgages or deeds of trust; security agreements; financing statements; documents providing for the acquisition, mortgage or disposition of such Series’ property; assignments; bills of sale; leases; and any other instruments or documents necessary, appropriate, convenient, advisable or incidental to the business of such Series;
+(vii) To execute on behalf of such Series all instruments and documents, including, without limitation, checks; drafts; notes and other negotiable instruments; mortgages or deeds of trust; security agreements; financing statements; documents providing for the acquisition, mortgage or disposition of such Series’ property; assignments; bills of sale; leases; and any other instruments or documents necessary, appropriate, convenient, advisable or incidental to the business of such Series; and smart contracts under the address of any dually linked decentralized organization or network address

 (viii) To employ accountants, legal counsel, managing agents or other experts to perform services for the Company with respect to such Series;